Theodore-Ross-18/Guessing-Game/README.md

 9. Banner: The server sends a banner message to the client upon connection.
 Ensure that the banner is appropriately formatted and informative.

 10. Close Connection: The client closes the connection to the server after finishing the game.
 Ensure that the connection is closed properly to avoid resource leaks.

+Note: This script utilizes the socket library, which is a standard Python library for socket programming, to establish communication between the client and the server over a network.

+# Server Side Procedures:

+1. Socket Programming: This script uses Python's socket module for networking.
+Ensure that Python's socket module is available and functional in your Python environment.

+2. Threading: The script utilizes the threading module to handle multiple client connections concurrently.
+Make sure your Python environment supports threading.

+3. JSON Module: It uses the json module to load and save user data to a JSON file (user_data.json).
+Ensure that the json module is available in your Python environment.

+4. Host and Port: The server binds to a specific host IP address (host) and port number (port).
+Adjust these values as needed based on your network configuration.

+5. Banner Message: The server sends a banner message to clients upon connection.
+You can customize this message as needed.

+6. User Data Storage: User data is stored in a JSON file named user_data.json.
+Ensure that the script has read and write permissions to this file and that it exists in the script's directory.

+7. Game Logic: The script implements the game logic, including generating a random number based on the chosen difficulty level, handling user guesses, and calculating scores.

+8. Leaderboard: It maintains a leaderboard of player scores.
+Ensure that the leaderboard is displayed correctly and sorted by score.

+9. Error Handling: Add appropriate error handling to deal with potential issues such as client disconnections, connection errors, file I/O errors, etc.

+10. Client Interaction: Clients can connect to the server using a TCP socket and interact with the game by sending guesses and receiving feedback.
+Test the client-server interaction to ensure it works as expected.